 The free cash flow yield, or “FCF” yield”, is the ratio between a cash flow metric and the coinciding valuation metric, expressed as a percentage.

 The free cash flow yield (FCF) metric matters because companies that generate more discretionary cash flow than they spend are less reliant on the capital markets for external financing.

 Cash-flow generative companies are self-sufficient in being able to fund their growth plans themselves – and are thus worth more and valued at higher multiples by the market.

 Based on whether an unlevered or levered cash flow metric is used, the free cash flow yield denotes how much cash flow that the represented investor group(s) are collectively entitled to.

-Quick Review: Unlevered vs. Levered Free Cash Flow (FCF)
+Unlevered vs. Levered Free Cash Flow: What is the Difference?

 In the two preceding posts, we discussed the formulas and steps to calculate:

 - Unlevered Free Cash Flow → Free Cash Flow to Firm (FCFF)

 - Levered Free Cash Flow → Free Cash Flow to Equity (FCFE)

 To review the main differences between the two FCF types, reference the table below.